3D Pinball: Space Cadet (Miscellaneous)

 The best thing that Space Cadet Pinball has going for it is that it's free.
 All of its other features are done much better in commercial games.
 If you're a real pinball fan, cave in a buy a commercial game instead of settling for this free watered down version of pinball.

-If you enjoyed this 3D Pinball: Space Cadet review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this 3D Pinball: Space Cadet review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!